 Want to get inspiration to make your nearby bridges as a love bridge?

-Before doing, you should spend time in this article.
+Before doing this, you should spend time in this article.

 Most Ljubavi, Serbia

 Most Ljubavi in Vrnjacka Banja is a pedestrian bridge which also known as “Bridge of love” and it’s the earliest love lock bridge among all.
 This is one of the most remarkable love lock bridges in the world and also in the town.
 This is the place where history started back in 100 years at least.

 This place carries the Serbian tale of Nada and Relja.

 That is the love story, don’t you love it?

 But should keep in mind that you’re going to read a tragic script.